Gum Inflammation Causes: Five Common Reasons

 Early Stage Gum Disease

-Gingivitis can often go undetected until it becomes a far more serious problem known as periodontitis, a severe form of the disease.
+Gingivitis can often go undetected until it becomes a far more serious problem known as periodontitis, which is an advanced stage of periodontal disease.
 Periodontitis can permanently impact an individual’s oral health by causing teeth to shift, become loose, and even fall out.

-If your gums feel swollen or look red and inflamed, you need to schedule an exam with Dr. Dugger to determine whether gingivitis is to blame before the problem becomes far more serious.
+If your gums feel swollen or look red and you have inflamed gums, you need to schedule an exam with Dr. Dugger to determine whether gingivitis is to blame before the problem becomes far more serious.

 You Have Something Stuck Between Your Teeth

-If only one area of your mouth appears swollen, it may simply be the result of you having something stuck between your teeth.
+If only one area of your mouth appears swollen, especially if the swelling is around one tooth, it may simply be the result of you having something stuck between your teeth.
 While brushing and flossing will remove most lingering food particles from between your teeth, there’s always a chance that a pesky particle, such as a popcorn kernel, could become lodged beneath the gum line.

 When food lodges under the gum line, the body fights back like it would with any foreign invader.
 The body’s natural defense mechanism, the immune system, causes the tissue surrounding the impacted particle to become swollen and inflamed.